Owenll66/Owenll66.github.io/_posts/2019-06-04-javaLambdas.md

 if there is only one argument, we can eliminate the parentheses.
 For example: p -> {System.out.println(p);};

-if there is only statement, we can eliminate the curly braces.
+if there is only one statement, we can eliminate the curly braces.
 For example: p -> System.out.println(p);

 ### Pass lambda expressions as arguments